-Submission of a manuscript to Silva Fennica is published in English.
+Silva Fennica is published in English.
 You must consistently follow only one English standard (e.g. British or American English).
-The authors must follow a concise scientific writing style.
-The authors are responsible of ensuring that the manuscript does not contain grammatical, orthographic, stylistics, or other linguistic errors.
-Manuscripts which are not written in good English will be rejected without peer-review.
+Follow a concise scientific writing style.
+You are also responsible of ensuring that the manuscript does not contain grammatical, orthographic, stylistics, or other linguistic errors.
+Manuscripts that are not written in good English will be rejected without peer-review.

 2 Article Categories